Finding Flow On the Tsali Loops in North Carolina

-When I was first putting together my guide on all the IMBA Epic Mountain Bike Trails, for some reason the Tsali Loops in North Carolina caught my eye.
+When I was first putting together my guide on all the IMBA Epic Mountain Bike Trails, for some reason the Tsali Mountain Biking Loops in North Carolina caught my eye.
 Beautiful lake views, fast and flowy singletrack, a relatively remote and rugged setting?
 Sign me up!
 I’m always a sucker for big days in the saddle with the promise of world-class riding.

 Now, after having mountain biked the full Tsali trail system, I can say that it does not disappoint.